 Recovery - Rehabilitation - Improving Performance

-Injury management, manipulation and rehabilitation for soft tissues of the body including muscles, tendons and ligaments.
+Injury management, manipulation and rehabilitation for soft tissues of the body, including muscles, tendons and ligaments.

 Running injuries are usually overuse injuries of the foot, lower leg, knee and hip.
-The most common injuries are listed below: Plantar fasciitis, shin splints, calf pain/strain, ankle pain/sprain, achilles tendonitis, Iliotibial band syndrome, patella tendonitis, Patellofemoral pain syndrome, hamstring strain, thigh strain, hip/groin strain, low back pain or piriformis Syndrome.
+The most common injuries are listed below: Plantar fasciitis, shin splints, calf pain/strain, ankle pain/sprain, Achilles tendonitis, Iliotibial band syndrome, patella tendonitis, Patellofemoral pain syndrome, hamstring strain, thigh strain, hip/groin strain, low back pain or piriformis syndrome.

 The most common rowing injury is low back pain - closely followed by the knee.
 Given rowing is a repetitive sport, it is no surprise that the evidence shows that most injuries are overuse in nature and not so much traumatic (73.8% overuse vs 26.2% traumatic).
 Aside from the back and knee, common rowing injuries include upper back and neck pain, muscle injuries, knee pain and wrist tendinopathies from oar rotations.

 As many as 1 in 4 rugby players will be injured during the season.
-Over 40% of injuries are muscular strains or contusions (bruising), 30% are sprains, followed by dislocations, fractures, lacerations, and overuse injuries.
+Over 40% of injuries are muscular strains or contusions (bruising), and 30% are sprains, followed by dislocations, fractures, lacerations, and overuse injuries.
 Injury prevention strategies to reduce the incidence, severity and cost of rugby injuries could include coaching on defensive skills, correct tackling technique, correct falling technique and methods to minimise the absorption of impact forces in tackles.

 Alpine skiing or snowboarding is so much fun, but two things can go wrong for you this ski season: muscle soreness or injury - particularly your knee ligaments!
-Associated Injuries: AC joint injury, achilles tendonitis, ACL injury, adductor tendinopathy, avascular necrosis of the femoral head, back muscle pain, bulging disc, bursitis knee/shoulder, calf muscle tear, chondromalacia patella, cramps, dislocated shoulder, DOMS - Delayed onset muscle soreness.
+Associated Injuries: AC joint injury, Achilles tendonitis, ACL injury, adductor tendinopathy, avascular necrosis of the femoral head, back muscle pain, bulging disc, bursitis knee/shoulder, calf muscle tear, chondromalacia patella, cramps, dislocated shoulder, DOMS - Delayed onset muscle soreness.

 Swimming is a fantastic sport that combines all body strength, flexibility and endurance.
 Swimmers are unfortunately prone to overuse injuries affecting the shoulder, neck, lower back and knees.
-Did you know that the average student swimmer performs 1 to 2 million strokes annually with each arm?
-Fun fact: 90% of complaints by swimmers that bring them to the doctor and/or physiotherapist are related to shoulder problems.
+Did you know the average student swimmer performs 1 to 2 million strokes annually with each arm?
+Fun fact: 90% of complaints by swimmers that bring them to the doctor or physiotherapist are related to shoulder problems.

 Monday